 Training gluteus medius will help with knee pain.

-Let’s qualify what type of person it will help.
+Let’s qualify what type of a person it will help.

-I don’t know of any research that says among the general public that has knee pain, if they do gluteus medius exercises, their pain level will change.
+I don’t know of any research that says that if the general public has knee pain, their pain level will change if they do gluteus medius exercises.

-There is evidence in runners who have knee pain that if they perform an exercise rehabilitation program, it will improve their patellofemoral pain syndrome (runner’s knee pain).
+There is evidence in runners with knee pain that performing an exercise rehabilitation program will improve their patellofemoral pain syndrome (runner’s knee pain).

-In the article they did not just do gluteus medius exercises.
-They focused on exercises that improved quadricep, hip abductor and hip external rotator strength.
+In the article, they did not just do gluteus medius exercises.
+They focused on activities that improved quadriceps, hip abductor, and hip external rotator strength.

-Plus, there are a number of ways that you must strengthen gluteus medius.
+Plus, there are several ways that you must strengthen gluteus medius.
 Doing clam exercises is not enough.

-The say there might be a therapeutic benefit of increasing your step rate if you are an injured runner as you get better gluteus maximus and gluteus medius activation when you do so.
+They say there might be a therapeutic benefit of increasing your step rate if you are an injured runner, as you get better gluteus maximus and gluteus medius activation when you do so.

-A winner of the Assessment & Exercise contest was excited to hear he won and that I just sent him his DVDs.
+An Assessment & Exercise contest winner was excited to hear he won and that I had just sent him his DVDs.
 Very cool.